 There is no privacy interest, because by sharing with a hundred friends on a social media platform, which is an affirmative social act to publish, to disclose, to share ostensibly private information with a hundred people, you have just, under centuries of common law, under the judgment of Congress, under the SCA, negated any reasonable expectation of privacy.

 The “get vaccine on camera and post on Facebook” phenomenon has people voluntarily disclosing sensitive medical information to the public.
 It’s sad that people keep doing it.
 It is what it is.
 But I really wish people would stop doing it.

 Katie Hill so-called “revenge porn” lawsuit to be dismissed

 Nude photos are perhaps the most sensitive content anyone can possess.
 But even publishing those are protected by free speech in some circumstances, no matter whose pride or feelings are hurt.

 America remembers former California Congresswoman Katie Hill.
-She sued her husband and two publications for publishing photos of her smoking weed and having sexual relations with subordinate employees.
+She sued her husband and two publications for publishing photos of her smoking weed and having sexual relations with subordinate female employees.
 Hill created the narrative that the case was “revenge porn.”
-She resigned from the House of Representatives because of her behavior, particularly violating House ethics rules and campaign laws.
+She resigned from the House of Representatives in October 2019 because of her behavior, particularly for violating House ethics rules and campaign laws.
 The civil case is still ongoing.
 But the judge said the two publications involved in the case are likely to be dismissed.